-Previously known as Text Analysis, the Translation, Adaptation and Dramaturgy (TAD) working group was founded in Lisbon in 2009.
-It exits to facilitate a long-term interdisciplinary, transcultural collaboration, discussion and exchange between members.
-It meets annually and welcomes new membership.
+Previously known as Page to Stage, the Translation, Adaptation and Dramaturgy (TAD) working group was founded in Lisbon in 2009.
+It exits to facilitate a long-term interdisciplinary, transcultural collaboration, discussion and exchange.
+It meets annually and welcomes new members.

 Translation, Adaptation and Dramaturgy (TAD) is an interdisciplinary Working Group whose members research within the respective fields of theatre translation, adaptation and dramaturgy and, more interestingly, at the intersections of those, combining interests in the local and the global, historical and contemporary, text and performance, theory and practice, critical theory, cultural studies, ethics, politics and aesthetics.
 The group works towards both individual and shared outputs and involves short and long-term collaborations, as well as an ongoing commitment to rigour, curiosity and new ideas.

 Papers (up to 3000 words) are pre-circulated four weeks before the conference, followed by brief (up to 10 minutes) verbal presentations at the conference to ensure time for discussion and exchange.